-As eMarketer forecasts, by 2024, an estimated 2.71 billion people will shop online, which constitutes about a third of the global population.
-Like it or not, you’ll wanna learn how to leverage AI in eCommerce today.
+Over 2.7 billion people now shop online worldwide—roughly a third of the global population.
+That number keeps climbing every year, and with it, the competition for every eCommerce business.
+Like it or not, you’ll wanna learn how to use AI in eCommerce to stay competitive.

-This guide explores the pivotal role of AI in optimizing eCommerce operations as we see this continued surge in online shopping growth.
-We’ will discuss’ll cover six smart ways you can deploy AI to enhance efficiency and scalability in your business.
-We’ll wrap by shedding light on potential pitfalls to avoid and how to use these tools without losing your brand’s identity along the way.
+This guide explores the growing role of AI in optimizing eCommerce operations as online shopping continues to surge.
+We’ll cover six smart ways you can deploy AI to enhance efficiency and scalability in your business, then shed light on potential pitfalls to avoid and how to use these tools without losing your brand’s identity along the way.

 6 Applications of AI in eCommerce

-The following are the most practical ways to use AI to streamline your eCommerce business operations and get a better outcome.
+The following are the most practical ways to use AI to improve your eCommerce business operations and get a better outcome.

 1. Product Description Writing